mroseweir/bmaxwell-hockey/README.md

-# An experimental website for a local youth developemnt hockey trainer.
+# An experimental website for a local youth development hockey trainer.